Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Introduction

-The rest of our paper is structured as follows: Section~\ref{sec:motivation} presents theoretical and practical evidence for the near-field domination effect in multi-person HAR, along with associated challenges.
+The rest of our paper is structured as follows: Section~\ref{sec:motivation} presents theoretical and practical evidence for the multi-person HAR system based on the near-field domination effect, along with associated challenges.
 Section~\ref{sec:method} formulates our \name framework.
 Section~\ref{sec:dataset} details the experiment setup and dataset construction.
 Section~\ref{sec:evaluation} presents the evaluation results.
-The conclusion and discussion \revhu{are presented in} Section~\ref{sec:conclusion}.
+The conclusion and discussion are presented in Section~\ref{sec:conclusion}.